HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/gas_can.md

 # Background

 The Gas Can is a type of storage container for fuels and is usually made out of plastic or metal.
 They come in many sizes and shapes.
-Learn more about the Gas Can [here](https://en.wikipedia.org/wiki/Fuel_container)

 # Strategies